Guanfacine: 7 things you should know

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - The usual dosage of guanfacine for high blood pressure is 1mg at bedtime.
 Occasionally the dosage may need increasing to 2mg at bedtime if a satisfactory response has not been seen within three to four weeks.
 Follow your doctor's instructions and take as directed.

 - Do not drive or operate machinery or perform other hazardous tasks if guanfacine makes you drowsy.
 Alcohol is best avoided while taking guanfacine.

 - Do not stop guanfacine suddenly.
-If guanfacine needs to be discontinued, your doctor will advise you how to taper the dose.
+If guanfacine needs to be discontinued, your doctor will advise you on how to taper the dose.

 - Do not take any other medications, including those bought over the counter, without first checking with your doctor or pharmacist that these are compatible with guanfacine.